QuickSpot/walter-documentation/walter-modem/micropython/reference/coap.md

 > enabling cache validation and conditional requests.
 > **IF_NONE_MATCH** = `5`
 > Makes a request conditional on none of the current representation's
-> ETags matching the provided value—often used to avoid re-sending unchanged data.
+> ETags matching the provided value, often used to avoid re-sending unchanged data.
 > **OBSERVE** = `6`
 > Registers (in requests) or updates (in notifications) an observation relationship;
 > the value is a sequence number for notification ordering.